agiliq/django-graphos/README.md

     {{ chart.as_html }}

 See, how easy it was to switch from gchart to yui.
 You did not have to write or change a single line of javascript to switch from gchart to yui.
 All that was taken care of by as_html() of the chart object.

+### Data Sources

+#### SimpleDataSource

+This should be used if you want to generate a chart from Python list.

+    data = SimpleDataSource(data=data)

+Data could be:

+    data = [
+           ['Year', 'Sales', 'Expenses', 'Items Sold', 'Net Profit'], ['2004', 1000, 400, 100, 600],
+           ['2005', 1170, 460, 120, 710],
+           ['2006', 660, 1120, 50, -460],
+           ['2007', 1030, 540, 100, 490],
+           ]

+or it could be

+    data = [
+           ['Year', 'Sales', 'Expenses'],
+           ['2004', 1000, 400],
+           ['2005', 1170, 460],
+           ['2006', 660, 1120],
+           ['2007', 1030, 540],
+           ]

+or it could be

+    data = [
+           ['Year', 'Sales', 'Expenses'],
+           ['2004', 1000, 400],
+           ['2005', 1170, 460],
+           ]

+You got the idea.

+data has to be a list of lists.
+First row of data tells the headers.
+First element of each list elementis the x axis.

+This data essentially tells that in year 2004, sales was 1000 units and expense was 400 units.
+And in year 2005, sales was 1170 units and expense was 460 units.

+#### ModelDataSource

+This should be used if you want to generate a chart from a Django queryset.

+	queryset = Account.objects.all()
+	data_source = ModelDataSource(queryset,
+								  fields=['year', 'sales'])

+This assumes that there is a Django model called Account which has fields `year` and `sales`.
+And you plan to plot year on x axis and sales on y axis.

+Or you could say

+	data_source = ModelDataSource(queryset,
+								  fields=['year', 'sales', 'expenses'])

+This would plot the yearly sale and yearly expense

+#### CSVDataSource

+TODO

+### Renderers

+We have following renderers

+* Gchart

+    * gchart.LineChart
+    * gchart.ColumnChart
+    * gchart.BarChart
+    * gchart.PieChart
+    * gchart.AreaChart
+    * gchart.TreeMapChart
+    * gchart.CandlestickChart
+    * gchart.GaugeChart

+* Yui

+    * yui.LineChart

+TODO

 ### Examples